-Webhooks documentation
+Webhooks

 Webhooks notify you about events that occur with regards to the payments that you process via Worldline, like status changes on payments.
 You can select which type of events you want to be notified about and where we should send them to.
 This allows you to be easily aware of things that happen, even after the consumer is no longer on your site.

-When to use webhooks
+When to use webhooks?

-This way we know which event(s) you are interested in and to which endpoints we should send them. - Set up your webhooks endpoint.
+- Configure webhooks in the Configuration Center.
+This way we know which events you're interested in and to which endpoints we should send them.

-This means that you need to build an application that handles incoming webhooks events and run that on an HTTPS endpoint on your server.
+- Set up your webhooks endpoint.
+It means that you need to build an application that handles incoming webhooks events and run that on an HTTPS endpoint on your server.
 Our server SDKs can help you with common tasks like translating the JSON into objects and signature verification.
 Please also notice the S in HTTPS, since we only support encrypted communication.
-Your application should be able to:- Respond to get GET action and echo the 'X-GCS-Webhooks-Endpoint-Verification' header value in the body.
+Your application should be able to:

-- Respond to the POST action with a 2XX status code for all events delivered.
+- respond to the POST action with a 2XX status code for all events delivered

-- Validate the signature on the message.
+- validate the signature on the message

-Configuring webhooks in the configuration center
+Configuring webhooks in the Configuration Center

 - Create a webhooks key.

-You can do this in the configuration center on the 'webhooks keys' page.
-Click on the 'request webhooks key' button.
-Just like with the API key, this key is used to sign the messages that are sent between you and us.
 In the webhooks case we sign the message and you should verify the signature to make sure that it was indeed sent by us.
-Verification of the signature occurs automatically if you use one of our server SDKs, or eCommerce plugins.
-Since webhooks keys are defined per account they are used to sign the messages of all your listed merchant ids.
-You do not need to create a webhooks key per merchant id.
+Verification of the signature occurs automatically if you use one of our server SDKs, or plugins.
+Since webhooks keys are defined per account they are used to sign the messages of all our listed merchant IDs.
+You do not need to create a webhooks key per merchant ID.

 - Add one or more webhooks endpoints.

-Please see the FAQ below for more details on configuring webhooks.
+- Please see the FAQ below for more details on configuring webhooks.

 Setting up your webhooks endpoint